Wreck and Reference

 Wreck and Reference is an experimental rock group based in Los Angeles, California.
-They compose their sound as experimentation with vocal styles over electronic instrumentation using samples, synthesizers and acoustics.
-The group has been associated with San Francisco-based record label The Flenser.

 History

-Wreck and Reference (sometimes stylized as Wreck & Reference or W&R) started out as a garage project in Davis, CA in 2009.
-The band began drawing mainstream attention after the release of the Y̶o̶u̶t̶h̶ LP and the C̶o̶n̶t̶e̶n̶t̶ EP (pronounced "No Youth" and "No Content") in 2012.
-In 2014, their second full-length album Want was featured on "The Best Metal Albums of 2014" list by Pitchfork.
+Wreck and Reference (sometimes stylized as Wreck & Reference or W&R) started out as a garage project in Davis, California, in 2008.
+In 2012, the band released an LP, Y̶o̶u̶t̶h (pronounced "No Youth") and in 2013, released an EP, C̶o̶n̶t̶e̶n̶t (pronounced "No Content").
+Later in 2014, their second full-length album Want was featured on "The Best Metal Albums of 2014" list by Pitchfork.
 Want was followed by a 75-track, online-only release of the samples used to create the electronic instrumentals on the record.